cah-andrewfitzgerald/java-driver/manual/query_builder/select/README.md

 ## SELECT

-Start your SELECT with the `selectFrom` method.
+Start your SELECT with the `selectFrom` method in [QueryBuilderDsl].
 There are several variants depending on whether your table name is qualified, and whether you use case-sensitive identifiers or case-insensitive strings:

 ```java
 import static com.datastax.oss.driver.api.querybuilder.QueryBuilderDsl.*;